Home TravelAsia Special experience: meeting a geisha or maiko in Japan

 Attend maiko performance in Kyoto

 Would you like to attend a performance by Miyako Odori?
-Tickets for the performances in April 2022 have already gone on sale (starting January 6, 2022 at 10:00 AM local time).
-More than a month later, tickets are still available for almost all performances, the weekend performances are the fastest.
+Tickets for the Spring performances for April usually go on sale around January 6.
+More than a month later, tickets are often still available for several shows, but the weekend performances are selling out fast.

 Spotting geishas and maikos in Kyoto